instana/openapi/spec/descriptions/tagSyntheticSettings.md

 ## Synthetic Credentials:

-Synthetics credentials can be used to store passwords and/or secrets used by the Synthetic Tests.
+Synthetic credentials can be used to store passwords and/or secrets used by the Synthetic Tests.

-All Script Tests can use credentials on their body and API Simple Tests can use them on header parameters.
+All Script Tests can use credentials in their body and API Simple Tests can use them on header parameters.

-It is required that the credentials used in the test be created before the test is created or modified to use them.
+It is required that the credentials used in the test be created before the test is created or modified.

-Tests using credentials are validated during test creation and update whether you use the API or UI to create the test, as foillowing:
+Tests using credentials are validated during test creation and update whether you use the API or UI, as following:

 1. The user Id of the logged in user or API Token being used to create or modify the test must have permission to use credentials.
-  API requests to create or update a test referencing credentials without the correct permission will fail with return code `Forbidden`.
+  Requests to create or update a test referencing credentials without the correct permission will fail with return code `Forbidden`.

 2. The credentials or secrets used in the test must exist.
-  API requests to create or update a test referencing credentials that do not exist will fail with return code `Bad Request`.
+  Requests to create or update a test referencing credentials that do not exist will fail with return code `Bad Request`.